Topface/SmsOnline/README.en.md

     $Client = new Client(<from>, <user>, <secret>);
 ```

-....then create message and send it
+Afterwards create a sample message and send it

 ```
     use Topface\SmsOnline\Bulk\Message;